kesiev/rewtro/manual/datablocks.md

     <p><img src="images/sound-editor.png"></p>
 </div>

 Yeah.
 It's kinda scary but it does very little - it's just ugly.
 Changing the _Wave_ combo box and moving all the sliders, the sound editor will play a sound.
-You can hear the sound again without touching anything hitting the _Play_ button.
-The _Randomize_ button will randomize all the combo and slider value every time is hit.
+You can hear the last sound again without changing it hitting the _Play_ button.
+The _Randomize_ button will randomize all the combo and slider values every time it's hit.
 You can lock/unlock values to be randomized selecting the checkbox on the left of each option.
 For now, just skip the _Play note C4_ button and the _Piano_ section.
-The _Paste this in your resource loader_ contains the JSON you need to put the sound you've just built in your data blocks.
+The _Paste this in your resource loader_ contains the JSON you need to put the sound you've just built in a data block.

 I've moved some sliders and made an explosion sound.